Explore health content from A to Z.

 There may be other reasons for your doctor to recommend a myelogram.

-If you are pregnant or suspect that you may be pregnant, you should notify your doctor.
+If you are pregnant or think you may be, tell your doctor.
 Radiation exposure to the fetus may cause birth defects.

 Because the contrast is injected into the cerebrospinal fluid which also surrounds the brain, there is a small risk of seizure after the injection.
 Some medications may place you at greater risk for seizure and you may be asked to stop taking a medication for 48 hours before and after the study.